EvictionLab/eviction-lab-website/content/updates/blog/in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19/index.md

 authorpic: /images/bios/elab_thumb_sm.jpg
 description: Despite housing costs reaching record heights in New York City, eviction filings remain well below pre-pandemic averages.
 listSummary: Despite housing costs reaching record heights in New York City, eviction filings remain well below pre-pandemic averages.
-image: 'federal-moratorium-update-hero3.jpg'
+image: 'bronx.jpeg'
-fbImage: 'federal-moratorium-update-hero3.jpg'
+fbImage: 'bronx.jpeg'
-twImage: 'federal-moratorium-update-hero3.jpg'
+twImage: 'bronx.jpeg'
 url: /in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19
 scripts:
   - charts
 ---
-In the most expensive city in the country, evictions remain lower than before COVID-19

 New York City’s housing costs have reached record heights: {{< smartlink "according to Zillow" "https://www.zillow.com/research/data/" >}}, the typical market rent at the start of 2021 was $2,576.
 Average rent increased by more than $500 a year later and by early 2024 it almost reached $3,500.
 In the meantime, finding an apartment has become a huge challenge as the city experiences its lowest vacancy rate—the percentage of units that are empty—{{< smartlink "since 1968" "https://www.politico.com/news/2024/02/08/new-york-city-sees-tightest-rental-market-in-more-than-five-decades-00140564" >}}.
 But there’s one piece of good news for New Yorkers: eviction filings remain well below pre-pandemic averages.

 In places like {{< smartlink "Phoenix" "https://evictionlab.org/eviction-tracking/phoenix-az/" >}}, {{< smartlink "Las Vegas" "https://evictionlab.org/eviction-tracking/las-vegas-nv/" >}}, {{< smartlink "Minneapolis" "https://evictionlab.org/eviction-tracking/minneapolis-saint-paul-mn/" >}}, and {{< smartlink "Houston" "https://evictionlab.org/eviction-tracking/houston-tx/" >}}, landlords are filing more evictions than before COVID-19.
 Meanwhile, in {{< smartlink "New York City" "https://evictionlab.org/eviction-tracking/new-york-ny/" >}}, we’re seeing the opposite.
 In 2019, landlords filed almost 15,000 cases a month, but in 2023 they only filed 12,000 cases per month, according to data collected by the {{< smartlink "Housing Data Coalition" "https://www.housingdatanyc.org/" >}}.
 And, so far in 2024, we‘ve seen an even lower monthly average.

 Despite New York City’s sky high rents, the eviction filing rate in the city is now well below the national average in every borough except the Bronx.
 But even there, the rate has been cut in half.
+{{< pullquote "Despite New York City’s sky high rents, the eviction filing rate in the city is now well below the national average in every borough except the Bronx.
+But even there, the rate has been cut in half." >}}

 What is behind these improvements?
 According to legal aid attorneys, advocates, and other experts in New York, a series of reforms that were implemented before the pandemic have limited evictions, including retaliatory actions and efforts by landlords to push tenants out to hike up rents.

-These policies are not a silver bullet and do not consist in just one single law or requirement that changed things radically.
+These policies are not a silver bullet and do not consist of just one single law or requirement that changed things radically.
 On the contrary, New York’s ongoing change in filings is a lesson for other governments on the importance of proactively addressing tenant’s challenges, keeping long-term policies in place, and adapting over time to cover gaps.

 ### How policy has changed the eviction landscape